johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-03-20-text-first-mui-tabs/index.md

 </Box>
 ```

-In this code snippet, the tabs and tab panels are together in a more text-first way.
+In this code snippet, the tabs and tab panels have more of a linkage, in a text-first way.
 It's hopefully clear that the "Item One" `Tab` and the "Item One" `CustomTabPanel` are related.

-The `customTabProps` function is used to generate the props for the tabs (it's an evolution of the `a11yProps` function that handles accessibility props as well as all others).
-The `CustomTabPanel` component is used to render the tab panels.
+In the code above, the `customTabProps` function is used to generate the props for the tabs (it's an evolution of the `a11yProps` function that handles accessibility props as well as all others).
+Meanwhile, the `CustomTabPanel` component is used to render the tab panels.
 The `selectedTab` state is used to keep track of the selected tab.

 How does this work?
 And is it strongly typed?
 Let's find out.